yajra/laravel-datatables-tailwind-experiment/README.md

 ## Requirements

 You need to have `DataTables Editor (JS) 2.3.2` installed.
-Just download the zip file from the [DataTables Editor website](https://editor.datatables.net/download/) and save it in the `project` folder.
+Download the zip file from the [DataTables Editor website](https://editor.datatables.net/download/) and save it in the `project` folder.

 ## Installation